leopers/ChannelKit/README.md

 # ChannelKit

-**ChannelKit** is a high-performance telecommunications toolbox written in C++ with Python integration for testing, plotting, and simulation.
-It focuses on channel encoding, modulation, and noise modeling, offering tools for researchers, students, and engineers building modern communication systems.
+**ChannelKit** is a telecommunications toolbox written in C++ with Python integration for testing, plotting, and simulation.
+It focuses mainly on channel encoding and noise modeling.

 ---